bminer/node-twilio-api/README.md

 Phone numbers should be formatted with a '+' and country code e.g., +16175551212 (E.164 format).

-### voiceRequest Event

-Triggered when Twilio contacts this server and requests a TwiML response.
-This event will be triggered for incoming and outgoing calls.

 ### outgoingCall Event

 Triggered when Twilio connects an outgoing call placed with `makeCall`.
 You typically do not need to